ibuildthecloud/chess-mcp/README.md

 - 🎮 **Interactive UI**: Web-based chessboard using ChessBoard.js
 - 💾 **Game State Management**: Persistent game state with session-based saves

+## Workshop

+In the `./workshop` directory, you can find a step by step to creating this MCP server.

 ## Architecture

 This MCP server is built using Express.js with integrated MCP capabilities: